-- 8. The Board will support SCC through an annual grant of \$1,000.00. - 8.1 The CFO is responsible to ensure that grants to parent groups are paid in accordance with Board motions and administrative procedures. - 8.2 The CFO is responsible for authorizing all grant payments to parent groups. - 9.
-A grant in the amount of \$1,000.00 shall be paid to each SCC operating within the Division.
+- 8. The Board will support SCC through an annual grant of \$1,800.00. - 8.1 The CFO is responsible to ensure that grants to parent groups are paid in accordance with Board motions and administrative procedures. - 8.2 The CFO is responsible for authorizing all grant payments to parent groups. - 8.3 The Hutterite school SSC allocation will be 1/10 of the annual grant.

+9. A grant in the amount of \$1,800.00 shall be paid to each SCC operating within the Division.

 The grant will be paid to the school upon receipt of a year-end financial report, in the format determined by the Education Centre.